bhubr/ts-auth-module/README.md

 # TypeScript Auth Module

 This is just an experiment.
+Starting with naive, dirty, unstructured code, and making it cleaner, more maintainable afterwards.

 ## Setup of TS project